About Regeneration

 • Grass-fed meat is a viable option for reduced meat consumption.

 • Veggie burgers have been available for decades.
 These vegetarian burgers are made from grains, beans, seeds, nuts, onions, peas, tofu, potatoes, mushrooms, and other plants.
 Ingredients are combined - and then shaped to look like a burger.
 You can do it at home.
-Here and here are lists of recipes.
+Here are recipes from Spruce Eats and Eating Well.
 Here is an article about taste-testing veggie-burger brands available in grocery stores.

 Learn why animals are a key part of regenerative agriculture. (see Regenerative Agriculture Nexus).
 The goal is to mimic the “graze-and-go” behavior of native herbivores with domesticated livestock.
 This supports the biological health of the soil, improves water cycling, reduces erosion, and can increase the amount of carbon that can be stored in rangeland soils (see Animal Integration Nexus).
 Here is a book about regenerative farming with animals; if vegan or vegetarian, virtually all fruits, nuts, and vegetables are grown in the absence of animal integration.